metal-crow/Dark-Souls-PvP-AI/README.md

     * CE camera lock script causes crashes.
 Fix under testing.

   * **HIGH Priority**
+    * Not dodging avelin
+    * If taking heavy damage, change to more dodging/careful tactics.
     * refine behind enemy safe state to be more behind enemy.
 Cone like?
     * more specifications on neural network output.
 Defense net should return how exactly to avoid bs, not just detect it.
 Likewise for attack.
     * use more than 1 attack types, dynamic range for weapon attacks